Charlene Joins the Circus; Caroline Raises Funds for Burundi Orphans

 Princess Caroline turned 54 on January 23, but has not appeared at the circus yet.
 She has been fulfilling engagements elsewhere.
 On Thursday, January 20, she attended a fundraising luncheon in Brussels.
 The occasion was organized by AMADE, an NGO over which the Princess presides, for the orphans of Burundi.
 Members of the Belgian royal family sat down with the Princess to help raise money for the “AMADE Burundi” project.
 The project was launched in 2008 in cooperation with Princess Stephanie’s Fight AIDS Monaco.
 Obviously, Princess Caroline’s sister is busy as the presidential hostess of the Circus Festival de Monte-Carlo.

-Yesterday, Princess Caroline’s elder daughter, Charlotte Casiraghi, sat next to Kate Moss in the front row of the Paris Fashion Week show by the lingerie brand Etam.Filed under German Royals, Monaco Royals
+Yesterday, Princess Caroline’s elder daughter, Charlotte Casiraghi, sat next to Kate Moss in the front row of the Paris Fashion Week show by the lingerie brand Etam.Filed under Germany, Monaco

-Tagged Albert II of Monaco, AMADE, Belgium, Celebrities, Charlotte Casiraghi, Circus, Fashion, France, Hannover, Patronage, Princess Caroline, Princess Charlène, Princess Stéphanie, Working Visit.
+Tagged Albert II of Monaco, AMADE, Belgium, Celebrities, Charlotte Casiraghi, Circus, Fashion, France, House of Hanover, Patronage, Princess Caroline of Hanover, Princess Charlène of Monaco, Princess Stéphanie of Monaco, Working Visit.